szabodanika/mule.io/README.md

 Currently looking for testers and contributors

+### Download

+You can either clone the project and buid the jars for yourself, or download them from the build folder.

 ### Demo

 You can find the demo classes (Server and Client) in the Demo package, they let you try a simple messaging application built on mule.io.